Lake Wendouree: Recreation

 Boating has long been an important sport and leisure activity on the lake and for many years local schools have held the "Head of the Lake" rowing regatta there.
+Swimming in the lake is not recommended due to leeches and poor water quality.

-The track around the lake provides an interesting 6 km challenge to walking, cycling and running enthusiasts who complete the circuit in their thousands each week.
-For serious athletes, the record for running the 6 km lap of the lake is 16 minutes and 10 seconds, set in 1992 by Marathon Olympian Steve Moneghetti.
+The 6km track around the lake provides a challenge to walking, cycling and running enthusiasts.
+The record for running the 6 km lap of the lake is 16 minutes and 10 seconds, set in 1992 by Marathon Olympian Steve Moneghetti.

 In recent years, it has been the venue for the annual Goldfields Festival and Springfest extravaganza.